Scott Jordan's Appearance on Shark Tank: All the Dirt

 “Sony Pictures Television, a Designee of Mark Burnett, and ABC may receive equity in or a share of revenues generated by the businesses included in this program.”
 Specifically, there was some fine print buried deep in the agreement, that stated Scott had to give 5% of his business or 2% of the lifetime profits of his company for merely appearing on the show, whether a deal is made or not.
 So, his appearance was not free.
-Since the business I was presenting was TEC-Technology Enabled Clothing®, I now have partners in that business, even though a deal was not made with The Sharks.
-Free?
-They make money out of every deal I make from here forward so there is no “free publicity” in this game.
+Since the business he was presenting was TEC-Technology Enabled Clothing®, he now have partners in that business, even though a deal was not made with The Sharks.
+They make money out of every deal Scott makes from here forward so there is no “free publicity” in this game.

-I believe that The Sharks were intentionally 'baiting' me the entire time I was being filmed, since just one mention of the brand SCOTTeVEST would trigger a clause in the contract he signed that would force him to give The Sharks 5% equity or 2% of the profits of SCOTTeVEST.
-I went into the Tank pitching TEC, and I had to carefully tiptoe around the brand name that I spent years successfully building.
-If I slipped once and either mentioned SCOTTeVEST or countered their offer for SCOTTeVEST, part of SCOTTeVEST would be theirs automatically forever.
-Given the value of SCOTTeVEST, I could not risk it, especially that it appeared likely that The Sharks would not likely agree on a fair valuation for SCOTTeVEST.
-Imagine how hard it is to talk about your job without mentioning the name of the company.
-If I had, it would have cost me millions and for no good reason.
+Scott believes that The Sharks were intentionally 'baiting' him the entire time he was being filmed, since just one mention of the brand SCOTTeVEST would trigger a clause in the contract he signed that would force him to give The Sharks 5% equity or 2% of the profits of SCOTTeVEST.
+He went into The Tank pitching TEC, and he had to carefully tiptoe around the SCOTTeVEST brand name that he spent years successfully building.
+If he slipped once and either mentioned SCOTTeVEST or countered their offer for SCOTTeVEST, part of SCOTTeVEST would automatically be theirs forever.
+Given the value of SCOTTeVEST, he could not risk it, especially since it appeared likely The Sharks would not agree on a fair valuation for SCOTTeVEST.
+Imagine how hard it is to talk about a brand you have built without mentioning the name of the company.
+If he had, that “free publicity” would have cost him millions of dollars for no good reason.

-On a podcast (you can listen to it here), it was blatantly stated by Mark Cuban that his only goal was to make me cry on air, and I am not one to back down from a challenge.
-Imagine how you might have done in a similar situation knowing that Mark Cuban's goal was to make you cry on national TV.
-I think I gave it a pretty good shot, though unsuccessful.
+On a podcast (you can listen to it here), it was blatantly stated by Mark Cuban that his only goal was to make Scott cry on air, and he is not one to back down from a challenge.
+Imagine how you might have done in a similar situation knowing that a powerful billionaire's goal was to make you cry on national TV.
+Scott thinks he gave it a pretty good shot, though unsuccessful.

-I walked away from a deal with The Sharks when it became apparent that they were only interested in SCOTTeVEST.
-As I went to shake hands with them, all of The Sharks, other than Robert Herjavec, told me what an amazing job I did, including Mark Cuban.
-Robert Herjavec, however, refused to shake my hand, which has NEVER happened to me after all my years as a professional.
-When I told him as much, I turned and walked away.
-That is when you hear him telling me to "show some respect" as I was walking out the door.
-Doesn't ring true telling me to show respect when he refused to shake my hand after the other Sharks, showed enough common decency to follow through with the standard business etiquette of shaking hands after a meeting.
+Scott walked away from a deal with The Sharks when it became apparent they were only interested in SCOTTeVEST.
+As he went to shake hands with them, all of The Sharks, other than Robert Herjavec, told him what an amazing job he did, including Mark Cuban.
+Robert Herjavec, however, refused to shake Scott's hand, which has NEVER happened to him in all his years as a professional.
+After Scott told him as much, he turned and walked away.
+That is when you hear Robert telling him to "show some respect" as he was walking out the door.
+Scott found this statement highly ironic considering Robert was the one being disrespectful to him, while his peers, the other Sharks, showed enough common decency to follow through with the standard business etiquette of shaking hands after a meeting.